Information on how to get a safe abortion from Malta

 Despite being considered essential healthcare around the world, abortion remains illegal in Malta in all circumstances due to a centuries-old abortion law that is still in force.
-The illegal status of abortion means that many healthcare professionals in Malta will refuse to discuss termination of pregnancy options.
+The criminalisation of abortion means that many healthcare professionals in Malta will refuse to discuss termination of pregnancy options with their patients.
 Women have also reported negative experiences when they requested an abortion with certain Maltese gynaecologists.
 However, this does not stop hundreds of women in Malta from having abortions each year.

 If you have an unwanted pregnancy, please know that you are not alone.
 Many women in Malta have been in your situation, and have managed to obtain a safe abortion with help from organisations and services mentioned below.